gosquared/gosquared-ios/README.md

 > **Note**: This is only available if you installed with CocoaPods.

 Make sure you're using the `GoSquared/Autoload` subspec in your Podfile.
-Configure your Site Token and API Key as described above, and you're good to go!
+Configure your Project Token and API Key as described above, and you're good to go!

 If needed, you can disable tracking on indiviual ViewControllers, or set a custom title: